Vaish20cs/Library-management-system/README.md

 # Library-management-system
- Developed a website to efficiently manage the library’s daily activities.
-Used Java Swing as front-end framework.
-Used MySQL as database.
+A computerized system that helps to manage the library’s daily activity in electronic format.
+Used Java Swing as front-end framework and MySQL as database.
 ### System Features
 1) User Login:<br/>
 - Users can log in with their registered user ID and password.<br/>